 The Legal Ombudsman’s contact details are:

-Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint, or within six years of the act or omission you are complaining about (or if outside of this period, within three years of when you should reasonably have been aware of it).
+Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint, or within one year of the act or omission you are complaining about (or if outside of this period, within one year of when you should reasonably have been aware of it).
 Generally, the Legal Ombudsman deals with complaints relating to acts or omissions that happened after 5 October 2010.
 Further details are available on the Legal Ombudsman’s website (please see above).

 The Solicitors Regulation Authority can help if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.